tenebris-tech/sqs2gl/README.md

 Graylog GELF HTTP listener on localhost (127.0.0.1) and install sqs2gl on the Graylog host.
 If the HTTP POST fails, the message will be left in the queue.

+Note that if an SQS read/receive error occurs, the application will exit with a fatal error.
+Assuming the sample .service file is used, this should result in the service being restarted.

 ### Development Status
-This is a beta release.
+This is a beta release, but is currently running in production environments.

 ### Installation
 1) Clone the repo and compile using "go build"